jordanisaacs/neovim-flake/CONTRIBUTING.md

 All documentation is done with [asciidoc](https://asciidoc.org/).
 The following tasks should be done when submitting a PR.

 1. Please document your updates in the latest release notes.
 Feel free to link to your github profile.
 2. If adding a new module option, it should have a clear description of what they do.
-You can use `description = nvim.md.asciiDoc "text"` for descriptions that need extra formatting.
+You can use `description = nvim.nmd.asciiDoc "text"` for descriptions that need extra formatting.
+And literal expressions can use `nvim.nmd.literalAsciiDoc`.

 ## Managing plugins